koala0623/OcularSeg/README.md

 # OcularSeg
-A method of multi-modal ocular segmentation
+A method of multi-modal ocular segmentation: The datasets and the code will be released soon.